THOSSYN/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable script creates a global variable.
 8-true_knowledge adds 128 to a number.
 9-divide_and_rule script divides
+10-love_exponent_breath display the power of a number.
+11-binary_to_decimal script convert base 2 number to base 10
-10-love_exponent_breath display the power of a number 12-combination scripts prints combination of two characters.
+12-combination scripts prints combination of two characters.
 13-print_float scripts print float number.
+100-decimal_to_hexadecimal coverts to base 16